lulzzz/RealsenseVideoRecorder/README.md

 # RealsenseVideoRecorder
-SDK to se for video recording from Intel Realsense cameras D400
+SDK for video recording by using Intel Realsense cameras D400

+* THIS CODE IS PROVIDED "AS IS" WITHOUT WARRANTY OF
+* ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO
+* THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A
+* PARTICULAR PURPOSE.